Leon-87-7/md2pdf/README.md

 ## License

-This project is open source and available for use and modification.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing